Skip to main content

 We use the information we collect for the following purposes:

-• To keep a record of the information provided to us by our email tracking system as it helps us understand what you are interested in.
-We use this information to measure the success of our email campaigns, to personalise the material we send, to ensure that our messages are delivered to the right people, in the right format and to improve our campaigns in the future.
+• To measure the success of our email campaigns, to personalise the material we send, to ensure that our messages are delivered to the right people, in the right format and to improve our campaigns in the future.

 • To tell your story and/or promote our fundraising and charitable aims where you have consented to this.
 For example, we or the BBC may share your fundraising story or images on our appeal show, website or social media platforms, or use them for marketing purposes.
 We would never disclose full names, addresses or contact details to the public.